top of page

 In the initial model, we built a 3D model of SpiralPanels, including its main axis and the arrangement of the reflective panels.

-This early model illustrated how the structure operates and outlined its overall form.
+This early model established how the structure operates and outlined its overall form.

 Version 3